4 July 2026

 • Can the models differentiate between official information, media reports, campaign declarations, and their own interpretations?

-The study was conducted by the modest author of this text on 03/07/2026.
+The study was conducted by the humble author of this text on 03/07/2026.

 The strongest result concerns the difference between recognition by name and spontaneous visibility.
-In the entire material, there were 170 responses to questions containing Michał Drewnicki's name and 80 responses to questions without a name.
+In the entire material, there were 170 responses to questions containing Michał Drewnicki's name and 80 responses to questions without the name.
 When the user provided the candidate's name (the prompt scenario included the name “Drewnicki”), the models mentioned Drewnicki in 149 out of 170 responses, or 87.6% of cases.
-When the question did not include a name and concerned an issue, category of candidates, or urban topic, Drewnicki appeared in only 4 out of 80 responses, or 5.0% of cases.
+When the question did not include the name and concerned an issue, category of candidates, or urban topic, Drewnicki appeared in only 4 out of 80 responses, or 5.0% of cases.

 Indeed, I couldn’t resist including this photo in the context of SCT ;)

 The clearest hint of thematic visibility appeared in questions about transport, public transport, tickets, mobility, and the Clean Transport Zone.
 In questions without a name concerning this area, Drewnicki appeared in 4 out of 30 responses, or 13.3% of cases.
 This is still a low result, but significant compared to other topics: questions about local government experience, Nowa Huta, districts, spatial planning, or green spaces did not trigger his name as effectively.
-From the perspective of a local campaign, this is an important difference: the model may accurately describe the problem in Kraków, but it may not necessarily show the voter which candidate is trying to politically address that problem.
+From the perspective of a local campaign, this is an important difference: the model may describe the problem of Kraków well, but it may not necessarily show the voter which candidate is trying to politically address that problem.

 Sources also arranged interestingly.
 In the entire dataset, 676 source links were identified.
 The most frequently appearing domains were: bip.krakow.pl (90 times), facebook.com (71 times), krakow.pl (38 times), youtube.com (29 times), radiokrakow.pl (26 times), lovekrakow.pl (23 times), drewnicki.pl (22 times) and ztp.krakow.pl (22 times).
-The candidate's official domain was present, but it was certainly far from dominating.
-The image of Drewnicki in AI was also constructed by the BIP, local media, city sources, Facebook, YouTube, and other intermediary domains.
+The candidate's official domain was therefore present, but it was far from dominating.
+The image of Drewnicki in AI was also constructed by BIP, local media, city sources, Facebook, YouTube, and other intermediary domains.

 In LLM responses, competition was also not understood solely as a list of formal electoral rivals.
 In the competitive field, the most frequently mentioned were Aleksander Miszalski (53 times) and Łukasz Gibała (50 times), but also visible were Andrzej Kulig (14), Konrad Berkowicz (13), Jacek Majchrowski (12), Monika Piątkowska (12), Marian Banaś (12), Daria Gosek-Popiołek (11), Aleksandra Owca (9) and Bartosz Bocheńczak (8).
-Media, institutions, parties, and organisations also appeared, including Gazeta Krakowska, Dziennik Polski, LoveKraków, Radio Kraków, Civic Coalition, Left, and PiS.
+Media, institutions, parties, and organisations also appeared, including Gazeta Krakowska, Dziennik Polski, LoveKraków, Radio Kraków, Koalicja Obywatelska, Lewica, and PiS.
 For the model, the electoral scene mixes with the informational scene.
 What does this mean?
 The candidate competes not only with other names but also with previous contexts, stronger sources, and more entrenched associations.

 What Exactly Can Be Measured?

 In analysing the results obtained in Semantio, I viewed the responses of large language models not as curiosities but as a new layer of public visibility.
-In the case of a political candidate, one can analyse among other things:
+In the case of a political candidate, one can analyse, among other things:

 • spontaneous visibility – does the candidate appear when the user does not provide a name;